Prodaturu/Obsidian/3 - Main Notes/C++/Const Keyword in C++.md

 x = 10;   // ❌ compiler error
 ```

-Use this when a value should never change after creation.
+Use this when a value should never change after creation

 ---